-New collections can be created, extended and modified by loading single rule files or rulemixonly into another a rulemix, which must then be saved with the correct special name.
-This is best done in a 1d wiring graphic. (section 19.4).
-If the number of rules to be loaded is g, the size of the 1d network n should be set at n=g+1 because index 0 is not referenced, and this needs also to be taken into account when combining two rulemix-only files to make a larger glider file.
+The special name is recognized by DDLab.
+An available GRC file for the current [v, k] is automatically loaded after the neighborhood k is set (chapter 9).
+New collections can be created, extended and modified by loading single rule files or rulemix-only files into another rulemix, which must then be saved with the correct special name.
+This is best done in a 1d wiring graphic (section 19.4).
+If the number of rules to be loaded is g, the size of the 1d network n should be set at n=g+1 because index 0 is not referenced, and this needs also to be taken into account when combining two rulemix-only files to make a larger GRC file.